katreparitosh/DATA-ANALYSIS-of-Indian-Movies/README.md

 - Pandas
 - Numpy
 - Matplotlib
-- fivethirtyeight : A style which is creates similar plots as that of [FiveThirtyEight](https://fivethirtyeight.com/).
+- fivethirtyeight : A style which creates similar plots as that of [FiveThirtyEight](https://fivethirtyeight.com/).

 ## Questions tackled :
 - Basic Exploration of Dataset.